-Let’s start with the first case: excluded person named on the policy gets into an accident in your car.
+Let's start with the first case: an excluded person named on the policy gets into an accident in your car.
 When you initially apply for car insurance, you are asked to list everyone in your household.
 Some car insurance policies cover every household member, while others may only cover licensed members.
 Why would a person be excluded from an insurance policy?
-Perhaps they have a poor driving record or a prior driving under the influence (DUI) conviction and including him or her jacks up your insurance premium rates.
+Perhaps they have a poor driving record or a prior driving under the influence (DUI) conviction and including them jacks up your insurance premium rates.

 Borrowed Car Accidents: Who Pays?
 Related Resources

 Accident in a Borrowed Car?
 Get Professional Legal Help Today